Frequently known as one of the most beautiful islands in the world,

 Palawan in the Philippines is the closest thing to paradise.

-So if untouched beaches and barefoot luxury have been on your mind of late, then Palawan definitely will not disappoint.
+So if untouched beaches and barefoot luxury have been on your mind of late, then Palawan will definitely not disappoint.

 Read the article on Buro 24/7 Malaysia